Pemachopel/Skeletal-/README.md

-# Skeletal
+# Skeletal Code
-A C# based project Skeletal code for getting shellcodes!
+A C based Skeletal code for  shellcodes!